 Complex genetic interactions—surprising phenotypes arising from simultaneous perturbation of more than two genes—can further inform gene function.
 Indeed, three-gene interactions (for which a triple mutant phenotype cannot be simply explained by the underlying single and double mutant phenotypes) are expected to outnumber two-gene interactions by 100-fold (Kuzmin et al., 2018).
 Even when two-gene interactions are present, important functional inferences cannot be made until triple-knockout phenotypes are observed and analyzed (Braberg et al., 2014; Haber et al., 2013; Kuzmin et al., 2018).
 Single knockout alleles have been shown to have environment-dependent complex genetic interactions with natural variants that typically involve three or more additional loci (Mullis et al., 2018).
 In the case of ABC transporters (involved in cellular efflux of small molecules), there are both drug resistance and sensitivity phenomena that are observed only upon the deletion of three or more genes (Khakhina et al., 2015; Kolaczkowska et al., 2008; Suzuki et al., 2011).
 More complex multi-variant effects are known, e.g., involving five (Taylor et al., 2014), seven (Beh et al., 2001), and over twenty genes (Wieczorke et al., 1999).
 Unfortunately, the inherent experimental and analytic challenges have limited systematic profiling of highly-complex genetic interactions.

-Revealing functions within a complex genetic system will often require extended genetic analysis (“XGA”) that goes beyond single-gene and pairwise analysis to include higher-order combinations of genetic perturbation.
+Revealing functions within a complex genetic system will often require exhaustive polygenic analysis (XGA) that goes beyond single-gene and pairwise effects to include high-order combinations of genetic perturbations.
 Here we describe a strategy for XGA and demonstrate it on the entire set of 16 yeast ABC transporters that have been implicated in multi-drug resistance.
 We used XGA to uncover and visualize a genetic landscape in each of 16 bioactive compounds (‘drugs’), revealing condition-dependent complex genetic interactions involving as many as five genes.
 To functionally decipher this system of transporters, we then developed a neural network to learn an intuitive system model directly from the observed genotype-to-phenotype relationships.
 This modeling guided further mechanistic exploration of a quadruple knockout combination (snq2∆ yor1∆ ybt1∆ ycf1∆) that conferred unexpectedly high resistance to fluconazole.
 Taken together, we illustrate an experimental and analytic approach that uncovers many unexpected high-order genetic relationships to shed light on complex molecular systems.

 Results